giftnichakul/giftnichakul/README.md

 # Hello, I'm gift✨

-👩‍💻 Studying Computer Engineering at Chulalongkorn University
+👩‍💻 Graduated from Computer Engineering at Chulalongkorn University

 💖 Love to learn new things espescially technology fields